ClojureBridgeLondon/workshop-content-gitbook/simple-values/exercise-string-fun.md

 > #### Hint::Clojure.string library
 > The `clojure.string` library has some handy functions for manipulating strings.
 Try searching for this library with your favourite browser.
+>
+> If you use functions that are not part of the `clojure.string` library, you may get some unexpected results.

 <!--sec data-title="Reveal answer..." data-id="answer001" data-collapse=true ces-->